Jump to content

 Efficient use of resources

-Silk is a costly material, which means producers typically make great efforts to use the entire raw material.
+Silk is a valuable material, which means producers typically make great efforts to use the entire raw material.
 Residual materials from silk production are often used for other purposes – for example, as filling in silk duvets and pillows, or in the production of smaller textile parts.
 Additionally, the mulberry tree’s leaves are used as feed, the fruits as food, and the wood for, for example, building materials.

 Resource-intensive, but evolving